One of the keys to success is understanding the ’80/20 rule’ but another important principle is ‘incremental change’.

 Even ordinary, incremental progress can increase people’s engagement in the work and their happiness during the workday.
 Across all types of events our participants in one study reported, a notable proportion (28%) of incidents that had a minor impact on the project had a major impact on people’s feelings about it.
 Because inner work life has such a potent effect on creativity and productivity, and because small but consistent steps forward, shared by many people, can accumulate into excellent execution, progress events that often go unnoticed are critical to the overall performance of organizations.
 (4)

-We’ve all heard of big businesses going belly up becuase they grew too big too fast.
+We’ve all heard of big businesses going belly up because they grew too big too fast.
 It is much safer and more reliable to grow in small steady stages over the long-term.

-You can imagine how this gradual ‘steady as she goes’ appraoch could apply to many other areas of our life, including diet and mind-body practices.
+You can imagine how this gradual ‘steady as she goes’ approach could apply to many other areas of our life, including diet and mind-body practices.